abhi18av/musicxml/README.md

 # musicxml

-A Clojure library designed to ... well, that part is up to you.
+This is a part of exemplar project ( XML comprehension)

 ## Usage

-FIXME

 ## License

-Copyright © 2018 FIXME
+Copyright © 2018 abhi18av

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.